nasa/cumulus/example/README.md

 ### Adding tests for an existing workflow

-Workflow tests are located in the `/spec/<workflow-name>` directory.
+Workflow tests are located in the `/spec/parallel` or `/spec/serial` directory depending on whether or not they can run in parallel or not.
 Any tests and supporting JSON files can go in there.

 ### Adding a new test workflow